chopyy/dtuchsch.github.io/about.md

 # What is this website about ?

-The purpose of this blog is to keep things in my mind and to have a guide at a later time point.
-Maybe some of the things could be helpful for other people, too.
+Main objective of this archive is to keep things in my mind and to have a guideline at a later time point.
+Some posts may be also helpful to other people.
+Most of the posts are in English.
+Off-topic related stuff is mostly in German.

 # Special interests